DevExpress/dotnet-eud/interface-elements-for-web/articles/pivot-table/data-presentation/filter-data/build-complex-filter-criteria.md

 If you use **classic** mode, a **Prefilter** is available instead.

-The Prefilter does not affect filters applied in the Filter Windows.
+Note that the Prefilter does not affect filters applied in Filter Windows.

 To invoke the Prefilter, click an empty space within the Pivot Table header region and select **Show Prefilter** from the context menu.